braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ---

-# Canvas FAQs
+# Canvas faqs

 > This article provides answers to some frequently asked questions about Canvas.

-### What happens if the audience and send time are identical for a Canvas that has one variant, but multiple branches?
+### What happens if the audience and send time are identical for a canvas that has one variant, but multiple branches?

 We enqueue a job for each step—they run at around the same time, and one of them "wins".
 In practice, this may be sorted somewhat evenly, but it's likely to have at least a slight bias toward the step that was created first.

 Moreover, we can't make any guarantees about exactly what that distribution will look like.
 If you want to ensure an even split, add a [Random Bucket Number]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/ab_testing_with_random_buckets/) filter to ensure it.

-### What happens when you stop a Canvas?
+### What happens when you stop a canvas?

 When you stop a Canvas: